For any warranty or product specific literature please check out our information center

 As the summer winds down, we all wonder where the time went.
 "What?!?!
 Labor Day?
 No way!"
-Is a common phrase around this time.
-Once again time slips easily by in the carefree days of summer.
+It's a common refrain this time of year.
+Once again, time slips easily by in the carefree days of summer.
 But it's not over yet.
 Plus: September totally counts as summer.

 Now is time to finish the projects we started, or haven’t started.
 Springtime and the beginning of summer are days so full of promise, plans and hope.
 So often we get sidetracked and August comes with the realization that there are lots of things left to do.
 Here is a list of 4 projects you finish before the last summer sunset, and feel good about all year long.